Leccino

 The Leccino olive is one of the primary olive cultivars used in the production of Italian olive oil.
 Across Italy, it is one of the primary olive cultivars found in olive groves.
-It is believed to have originated in Lecce, from which it takes its name, and it is now grown all over the world.
+It is believed to have originated in Tuscany, and it is now grown all over the world.
 Due to its delicate flavor, the olive oil it produces is commonly blended with Frantoio, Coratina, Moraiolo and Pendolino in order to create more flavor.

 About the tree

 The Leccino tree grows well in cooler climates, but is not as tolerant to heat as Spanish olive cultivars.
 The tree grows quickly and has a dense canopy.
 It tends to be highly productive in the right conditions and has a tendency to grow more like a tree than a bush, which is different from most olive trees.
 Average oil yield is 18-21% of the fruit.
 It is not self-pollinating and requires the presence of another cultivar, commonly Pendolino, in order to fruit.